- Home

 Why does VMS process personal data?

-The primary purpose of the processing of personal data in VMS is to ensure the safe Covid-19, flu and shingles vaccinations of citizens in Northern Ireland.
+The primary purpose of the processing of personal data in VMS is to ensure the safe Covid-19, flu, shingles, MMR, pertussis and RSV vaccinations of citizens in Northern Ireland.

 The VMS may process an individual’s personal information for the purposes shown in the diagram below: